wp-plugins/alo-easymail/readme.txt

 Stable tag: 2.4.10
 License: GPLv2 or later

 To send newsletters.
-Features: collect subcribers on registration or with an ajax widget, mailing lists, cron batch sending, multilanguage.
+Features: collect subscribers on registration or with an ajax widget, mailing lists, cron batch sending, multilanguage.

 == Description ==